Estadio José María Minella: History

-On February 24, 1993, the stadium played host to the second, and final, Intercontinental Cup for Nations (known as the Artemio Franchi Trophy) match between the then-defending South American football champions, Argentina, and reigning European champions, Denmark.
-The match ended 1–1 after extra time, but Argentina went on to win 5–4 on penalties.
+On February 24, 1993, the stadium played host to the second, and final, Intercontinental Cup for Nations (known as the Artemio Franchi Trophy) between the then-defending South American football champions, Argentina, and reigning European champions, Denmark.
+The match ended 1–1 after extra time, but Argentina went on to win 5–4 on penalty shoot-out.

-From March 12 to March 26, 1995 Mar del Plata hosted the 12th Pan American Games, and the José María Minella was venue for the opening and closing ceremonies, and the football tournament.
+From March 12 to March 26, 1995, Mar del Plata hosted the 12th Pan American Games, and the José María Minella was venue for the opening and closing ceremonies, as well as the football tournament.

-Since 2015, club Aldosivi plays in Primera División and uses this stadium for its home matches, along with Alvarado, currently playing in Torneo Federal A.
+In 2015, local club Aldosivi was promoted to the Primera División and has since used this stadium for its home matches, along with Alvarado, currently playing in Torneo Federal A.

+On September 24, 2021, a week before the return of the public to football stadiums after the COVID-19 pandemic, the Municipal Sports and Recreation Entity disabled the covered stalls (with a capacity for 6,500 seated people).
+The entity claimed structural flaws and ordered the closure of the sector until a detailed report on its situation was presented.
+As of 2023, the Estadio José Minella only hosts matches of local teams Aldosivi and Alvarado for competitions organised by AFA.

+In February 2023, the Municipality of General Pueyrredón began to evaluate future possibilities for the stadium so it requested a report from the National University of Mar del Plata for a technical evaluation of the state of the roofed grandstand.
+But that commitment –which would be carried out by the best engineers in the city– had a cost of AR$13 million so it was discarded.
+Apart from the roof, the lighting towers and the parking lots were also severely deteriorated.

+In 2025, the municipality of General Pueyrredón announced a call for bids in order to refurbish the deteriorated stadium, the "Islas Malvinas" sports complex, and other common places.
+In August 2025, it was announced that concession had been granted to "Minella Stadium S.A.", the only offeror company.
+The proposal included an investment of USD40 million.
+The concessionary also took a commitment to hold 30–35 events at the stadium, and 50–60 events at the sports centre.
+The Argentine Football Association (AFA) would also take part in the agreement, using the stadium as venue for the Argentina national team.

 Facilities

 The José María Minella offers parking lots for 250 cars, a 590 m2 lounge and 245 m2 VIP area, conference room and two 550 m2 gyms.
 It is part of the "Teodoro Bronzini" Municipal Sports Park, a 35 hectares area with several sport venues, including the Polideportivo Islas Malvinas, the Julio Polet Municipal Velodrome, the Pan American Field Hockey Stadium, the "Alberto Zorrilla" Natatorium, the "Justo Roman" Athletic stadium and the Patinódromo Municipal.